skipperkongen/declarative-cartography/sql_wiki/constraints/cellbound.md

 As for all constraints, the aim is to populate the temporary *_conflicts* table.

+## Important

+The way this constraint is formulated, a special edition of hitting set must be solved.
+For each subset (conflict_id) a given number of elements must be hit, i.e. not just one as in hitting set.

 ## SQL

 Continuing with the [cph_highway](../README.md) example.